omerveille/VSMOD/README.md

 The hierarchy code is based on the work of Lucie Macron (Kitware SAS), Thibault Pelletier (Kitware SAS), Camille Huet (Kitware SAS), Leo Sanchez (Kitware SAS) from the RVesselX plugin.

+The IXI002-Guys-0828-MRA.nii.gz file used in the tests is part of the IXI MRA image dataset and can be found [here](https://brain-development.org/ixi-dataset/) and is made available under the Creative Commons [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/legalcode) license.

 ## Installation 📂

 To install the plugin, you have to do the following steps:

 1) Download the plugin as a zip file or clone this repository.
 Extract it if you downloaded a zip, you can clone / extract it wherever you want.